coding-hackathon-1/General-Files/README.md

 ## Notes for First Time Github Users:
 * As a safety precaution: **Make sure to backup your files offline.** You may decide to disregard this advice as you become more comfortable with how GitHub stores and updates files.
-* It may be benefical to elect a commit master so that your original files do not accidentally get overwritten.
+* It may be benefical to elect a *team maintainer* so that your original files do not accidentally get overwritten.
 * Make use of branches before committing to your master branch.